-The second lesson, and perhaps a more important one, is the power of love to unite people who do not agree.
-Yes!
-We can learn from Victor the unifying power of love.
-In an interview with the New York Times Magazine in 1960 he said: "When I joined Mensa I thought 'now I am joining a bunch of very bright people; therefore everyone will agree with me.'
-Alas, this turned out not to be so.
-Then I married a member and began to understand the full extent, breadth and profundity of human disagreement."
-His marriage did not depend upon knowledge, it depended upon love.
-As Paul wrote to the Corinthians: "Knowledge puffs up, but love builds up" (1 Cor.
-8:1).
+The second lesson we learn from Victor is regarding the power of love as opposed to intellectualism.
+In an interview with the New York Times Magazine in 1960 he said:

+"When I joined Mensa I thought, 'Now I am joining a bunch of very bright people; therefore everyone will agree with me' Alas, this turned out not to be so.
+Then I married a member and began to learn the full extent, breadth and profundity of human disagreement"

 By his own statement, Victor "began to learn the full extent, breadth, and profundity of human disagreement" when he got married.
-The fact that his wife was also a genius, and also a member of

-Mensa, did not guarantee that they would think alike.
+The fact that his wife was also a genius, and also a member of Mensa, did not guarantee that they would think alike.
 Quite to the contrary.
-Her brilliance precluded the possibility that she would shift her brain into neutral and acquiesce to his thinking.
+Her brilliance precluded the possibility that she would shift her brain into neutral and acquiesce to his thiniking.
 Their disagreements, however, did not mean that they did not have a happy marriage.
-As we have said, the foundation of marriage is not "knowledge" but "love".
+The foundation of marriage is not "knowledge" but "love".
 Their marriage lasted 41 years and ended with her death in 1995.

 The application of this truth to Christianity is obvious.
 There are 7 references to "knowledge" in the first 12 chapters of 1 Corinthians.
-As we have said, "knowledge puffs up but love builds up".
 In chapter 13, however, Paul taught them about love.
 He declared it to be a more excellent way.
 He said it was indispensable, invincible, and eternal.
 In fact, he said that if he could understand "all mysteries" and have "all knowledge" it would profit him nothing if he did not have love.

 Let us, therefore, learn at least these two lessons from this very famous man.
 First, let us recognize that we can do all things through Christ Who strengthens us (Phil.
 4:13).
 Our success does not primarily result from our own effort, but rather by the power of His Spirit within us.
 Secondly, let us also remember the awesome power of love.
-Love never fails!
+It never fails!
 (1 Cor.
 13:8)